 Part 2 — Tickets

+4A.
+Use of ticket may be subject to conditions

+The Authority may issue or approve a ticket subject to conditions as to its use, including conditions as to —

+(a) the journeys in connection with which the ticket may be used; and

+(b) the places, times and circumstances in which the ticket may be used; and

+(c) the manner in which the ticket may be used; and

+(d) the person or class of persons who may use the ticket.

+[Regulation 4A inserted: SL 2020/183 r.
+5.]

-5. Invalid ticket
+5. Validity of ticket for journey

-A ticket is not valid if —
+(1) A paper ticket is valid for a journey if it evidences authorisation to make that journey, unless —

-(a) it is torn;
+(a) it is torn; or

-(b) it must be validated by a machine before the commencement of a journey and it has not been so validated;
+(b) it is to be validated by a machine before the commencement of the journey and it has not been so validated; or

-(c) it is in such a condition that the printing or writing on it is not readily legible;
+(c) it is in such a condition that the printing or writing on it is not readily legible; or

-(d) the printing on it has been altered, added to, erased, or obliterated;
+(d) the printing on it has been altered, added to, erased or obliterated; or

-(e) the period of duration of the ticket expired before the passenger boarded the conveyance;
+(e) the period of duration of the ticket expired before the start of the journey; or

-(f) it is not being used in accordance with any condition on which it was issued;
+(f) it is not being used in accordance with any condition on which it was issued; or

-(g) it is used or purported to be used beyond the point for which the fare has been paid; or
+(g) it is used or purported to be used on the journey beyond the point for which the fare has been paid; or

-(h) a current certificate or concession card is required to be held by a passenger as a condition of the use of the ticket and that certificate or concession card is not presented on demand to a driver, master or authorised person.
+(h) a current certificate or concession card is required to be held by a person as a condition of the use of the ticket on the journey and that certificate or concession card is not presented on demand to a driver, master or authorised person.

-[Regulation 5 amended: Gazette 6 Jul 2018 p.
-2549.]
+(2) An electronic ticket is valid for a journey if it holds data that, alone or in conjunction with other data, evidences authorisation to make the journey, unless —

+(a) the person using the ticket is required, before or at the start of the journey, to obtain confirmation from the Authority’s reading apparatus of authorisation to make the journey, and the reading apparatus has not confirmed authorisation to make the journey; or

+(b) it is not being used in accordance with any condition on which it was issued or approved; or

+(c) a current certificate or concession card is required to be held by a person as a condition of the use of the ticket on the journey and that certificate or concession card is not presented on demand to a driver, master or authorised person.

+[Regulation 5 inserted: SL 2020/183 r.
+5.]

-6. Using a public passenger transport service without a valid ticket
+6. Making a journey without a valid ticket

 (1) A person who —

-(a) travels on a public passenger transport service;

-(b) attempts to travel on a public passenger transport service; or

-(c) is leaving a public passenger transport service,
+(a) starts or makes a journey; or

+(b) leaves or ends a journey,

-provided by the Authority and does not produce on demand to a driver, master or authorised person a valid ticket commits an offence.
+and who is not in possession of a ticket that is valid for the journey commits an offence.

-Modified penalty: a fine of $100.
+Modified penalty for this subregulation: a fine of $100.

-Penalty: a fine of $500.
+Penalty for this subregulation: a fine of $500.

+(1A) In proceedings for an offence under subregulation (1), the accused is taken not to have been in possession of a ticket that is valid for the journey (unless the contrary is proved) if —

+(a) it is proved that the accused did not produce a ticket valid for the journey to a driver, master or authorised person on demand made at the start or end of the journey or at any time during the journey; or

+(b) it is proved that the accused used or attempted to make use of a ticket in connection with the journey that was not valid for the journey.

 (2) Subregulation (1) does not apply to —